microsoft/SynapseML/website/docs/features/lightgbm/about.md

 classifier.learningRate = 0.4
 model2 = classifier.fit(train)
 ```
-The *model2* call to *fit* will not re-sample the data and will use the same bin schema as classifier1.
+The *model2* call to *fit* doesn't resample the data and uses the same bin boundaries as *model1*.

 *Caution*: Some parameters actually affect the bin boundary calculation and require the use of a new reference dataset every time.
-These include *isEnableSparse*, *useMissing*, and *zeroAsMissing* that you can set from SynapseML, but if you manually set
+These parameters include *isEnableSparse*, *useMissing*, and *zeroAsMissing* that you can set from SynapseML.
+If you manually set
-some parameters with *passThroughArgs* you should look at LightGBM docs to see if they affect bin boundaries.
-If you are setting these
+some parameters with *passThroughArgs*, you should look at LightGBM docs to see if they affect bin boundaries.
+If you're setting
-and reusing the same estimator, you should set referenceDataset to an empty array between calls.
+any of these and reusing the same estimator, you should set referenceDataset to an empty array between calls.

 ### Barrier Execution Mode

 By default LightGBM uses regular spark paradigm for launching tasks and communicates with the driver to coordinate task execution.
 The driver thread aggregates all task host:port information and then communicates the full list back to the workers in order for NetworkInit to be called.
-This procedure requires the driver to know how many tasks there are, and a mismatch between the expected number of tasks and the actual number will cause the initialization to deadlock.
+This procedure requires the driver to know how many tasks there are, and a mismatch between the expected number of tasks and the actual number causes the initialization to deadlock.
 To avoid this issue, use the `UseBarrierExecutionMode` flag, to use Apache Spark's `barrier()` stage to ensure all tasks execute at the same time.
 Barrier execution mode simplifies the logic to aggregate `host:port` information across all tasks.
 To use it in scala, you can call setUseBarrierExecutionMode(true), for example: